IBM/presto-101-lab/docs/lab-4/README.md

 docker run -d -p 8443:8080 --name zeppelin --net presto_network apache/zeppelin:0.10.0
 ```

-The command above starts up a container using the official Apache Zepplelin image and exposes
+The command above starts up a container using the official Apache Zeppelin image and exposes
 the dashboard on port 8443 of the host server.

 You can use the following command to check the container logs: